NIFTy-PPL/J-UBIK/paper/paper.md

 ---
 #FIXME: Add Julia &Julian?

-#FIXME: I would call it UBIK without X-ray if JWST is there as well

 #FIXME: Check for Fixmes inside here :D
 # Summary
 Many advances in astronomy and astrophysics rely on accurately mapping sky emissions across various wavelengths, which often requires reconstructing spatially and spectrally correlated signals from multiple instruments.
-To facilitate this, we introduce the Universal Bayesian Imaging Kit (UBIK), a flexible and modular platform designed for high-fidelity Bayesian imaging.
+To facilitate this, we introduce a universal Bayesian imaging kit, a flexible and modular platform designed for high-fidelity Bayesian imaging.
 Specifically, we present J-UBIK, an implementation leveraging the JAX-accelerated NIFTy.re [@Edenhofer:2024] software as its backend.
-UBIK streamlines the implementation of key Bayesian inference components, providing customizable likelihood models for different instruments and adaptable prior models for various applications.
+J-UBIK streamlines the implementation of key Bayesian inference components, providing customizable likelihood models for different instruments and adaptable prior models for various applications.
 The package includes three instrument implementations, two X-ray telescopes, Chandra and eROSITA, and JWST in the infrared,